MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/hello-hybrid-cloud-kerberos-trust-provision.md

 1. For hybrid Azure AD joined devices, sign out and sign in to the device using Windows Hello for Business.

 > [!NOTE]
-> For hybrid Azure AD joined devices, users must perform the first sign in with new credentials while having line of sight to a DC.
-Without line of sight to a DC, even when the client is configured to use cloud Kerberos trust, the system will fall back to key trust if cloud Kerberos trust login fails.
+> For hybrid Azure AD joined devices, users must sign in for the first time with new credentials while having a line of sight to a DC.
+Without line of sight to a DC, even when the client is configured to use cloud Kerberos trust, the system will fall back to key trust if signing in to cloud Kerberos trust fails.
 >
 > For Azure AD joined devices, a line of sight to a DC is not required when first signing in with new credentials, and is only required in order to access on-premises resources.